-It’s All About the Parents of Mids at the Naval Academy
+Parents and Families Support Mids at the Naval Academy

-- Bring the Naval Academy experience home to Southern California by providing related programs and activities which promote friendship and fellowship among its members.
+- Bring the Naval Academy experience to Southern California by providing a platform to learn and share information and advice and

 Thankfully our daughter’s Blue and Gold Officer told us about the Parents Club while in high school.
-As rising 2nd Class Parents, we would be lost without our association and membership in the Annapolis Parents Club of Southern California (APCSC).
+As First Class Parents, we would be lost without our association and membership in the Naval Academy Parents Club of Southern California.
 The Club had filled in the blanks when we did not even know there were blanks to fill.
-This is N*ot College, and we already had two daughters who went through college, so it was not like we were unaware.
+The Academy is N*ot College, and we already had two daughters who went through college, so it was not like we were unaware.
 Just as Dorothy Plott and her peers welcomed other parents, we welcome and encourage you to join us on our journey.
 If you are not already a member – Join Today!
 We are looking for parents interested in becoming a USNA Parents Club officer.
 We need new club officers to support our Midshipmen’s families as existing officers retire when their Mids graduate.
 If you are interested or have questions, please get in touch with us at email@example.com.
 For membership information, email firstname.lastname@example.org.
-Once a club member, follow the Annapolis Parents Club of Southern California private Facebook page for Club event details on our Summer Picnic, private Fleet Week event, Fall Harvest Packing Parties, and more!
-Be sure also to follow the U.S. Naval Academy Alumni Association on their Facebook page.
+Once a club member, follow the Naval Academy Parents Club of Southern California private Facebook page for Club event details on our Football Watch Parties, Fall Harvest Packing Parties, All Academies Military Ball, and more!
+Be sure to also follow the U.S. Naval Academy Alumni Association on their Facebook page.

 We look forward to seeing you at our events.